mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 a stunstick or stunner is more acceptable.
 Doctors may also carry the same weapons, only to be used in self-defence or to restrain combatants if injury occurs.
-Spectators and witnesses should not be armed and no other armed person should be within 300 metres of the Field of Honor.
+Spectators and witnesses should not be armed and no other armed person should be within 300 meters of the Field of Honor.

 PERSONAL AUGMENTATION